- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 The movement in the market index value is in points.
-Example, the Dow Jones is up by 100 points today, this implies that the value has increased from the previous day closing to current day’s opening and the value of stocks of the index has also increased.
+For example, the Dow Jones is up by 100 points today, and this implies that the value has increased from the previous day closing to the current day’s opening, and the value of stocks of the index has also increased.

-With the basic understanding of stock market operations and parameters, beginners can start investing.
+With a basic understanding of stock market operations and parameters, beginners can start investing.

 How is the Pricing set up?

 The prices of the stock are derived by the demand and supply rule.
-If the no. of buyers are more then sell it as the price will go up.
-If the no. of sellers are more, the price will go down as the seller will be ready to sell at a discounted price for someone to buy.
+If the no. of buyers is more, then sell it as the price will go up.
+If the no. of sellers is more, the price will go down as the seller will be ready to sell at a discounted price for someone to buy.

-There are many other factors that contribute to the price fluctuation.
-If the company shows strong growth and future prospects and is in line with the expected earnings, then people will find the stock attractive and want to buy leading to rise in price.
+There are many other factors that contribute to price fluctuation.
+If the company shows strong growth and future prospects and is in line with the expected earnings, then people will find the stock attractive and want to buy, leading to a rise in price.

-If the company reports less than the expected earnings, then few people will be attracted to buy the stock and the price drops.
+If the company reports less than the expected earnings, few people will be attracted to buying the stock, and the price drops.

 Other factors that can influence the price of a stock are: